-The health of populations - individuals, their families and communities - is determined by the complex interaction of many factors - social, political, economic, legal, cultural, historical and biomedical.
+The health of populations - individuals, their families and communities - is determined by the complex interaction of many factors including social, political, economic, legal, cultural, historical and biomedical.
 Of these determinants of health, income has long been recognized as one of the most important.
 People with higher incomes and higher socio-economic statuses tend to live longer, have lower rates of illness and injury, and are more likely to report that they have good or excellent health.
 People living in poverty have a lower life expectancy and higher rates of illness across a wide spectrum of diseases.
-Poor health predisposes individuals and families to homelessness and homelessness exposes individuals and families to particular health problems.
+Poor health can predisposes individuals and families to homelessness and homelessness exposes individuals and families to particular health problems.

 Those experiencing homelessness often live in conditions that adversely affect their overall short and long-term health.
 This also contribute to an increased mortality rate.
 Although deaths among individuals experiencing homelessness are occasionally due to freezing, they are mainly the result of injury, and the rigors of street life.
 Climatic conditions, psychological strain and exposure to communicable disease create and lead to a range of chronic and acute health problems, including injury from cold, tuberculosis, skin diseases, cardio-respiratory disease, nutritional deficiencies, sleep deprivation, musculoskeletal pain and dental trouble.

 Being unhoused makes it difficult, and in some cases impossible, to access general health care services.
 Individuals experiencing homelessness are unable to obtain medical treatment without a health card (applying for government ID requires permanent address); pay for items not covered by provincial medical or drug insurance plans; receive adequate treatment in cases where their personal appearance alarms health providers; make a health appointment (due lack of an address and phone); and receive coordinated care when comprehensive medical records are not kept in one location with one provider.